MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor.md

 ---
-title: Monitor UI flows in the Center of Excellence | Microsoft Docs
+title: Monitor desktop flows in the Center of Excellence | Microsoft Docs
 description: Learn about trends, usage patterns, and more.
 services: ''
 suite: flow